 For example, let’s say your goal is to thoroughly clean and organize your entire house, room by room, drawer, by drawer, closet by closet, every inch—by a certain date.
 You could really put yourself out there by pledging to post photographs on the internet for all the world to see of the messiest places in your house.
 Girlfriend, if you are anything like me, you will surrender sleep for a week before posting your biggest mess on the internet!
 Talk about motivation!

 Let me give you another example.
 I set a goal to weigh a specific weight – my goal weight – by January 1st.
 If I achieve the goal, I’m going to buy myself a new outfit.
 If I do not achieve the goal, I have pledged to send a photo of me in a bathing suit to 12 friends and relatives.
 I can assure you, at my age, the LAST THING I want to do is send anyone a photo of me in a bathing suit.
 Several of these women have promised to post the photo on the internet.
 Now that is motivation!!!!

 So that’s a SMART goal.
 It’s specific, measurable, achievable (although all those Christmas cookies really took a toll on me), I have a specific reward planned and even a punishment – so there’s both a carrot and a stick.
 And, of course, I have a target date.

 One last thing.
 Be sure to break down larger goals into intermediate goals and daily goals.
 For example, if you want to earn an extra $12,000 this year in your own business, break that down.
 What do you have to do in the next three months?
 What do you have to do EVERYDAY?

 So.
-What are some goals YOU have for 2009.
+What are some goals YOU have for the New Year?
 Think about different areas of your life.
-For example:

 FAITH.
 Goal to memorize the entire passage of Proverbs 31:10-31 within the next 90 days.